-Nathan McClintock (forthcoming) The Portland Black Panthers: Empowering Albina and Remaking a City by Lucas N.N.
+Nathan McClintock (2017) The Portland Black Panthers: Empowering Albina and Remaking a City by Lucas N.N.
 Burke and Judson Jeffries (Seattle: University of Washington Press, 2016, 312 pp.).
-Southern California Quarterly.
+Southern California Quarterly 99(2).

 Christine C. Caruso, Nathan McClintock, Gail Myers, Evan Weissman, Hank Herrera, Daniel Block & Kristin Reynolds (2016).
 Book Review Forum: Beyond the Kale: Urban Agriculture and Social Justice Activism in New York City by Kristin Reynolds and Nevin Cohen (University of Georgia Press, 2016).
 The AAG Review of Books 4(4): 234-243.